weblyzard/inscriptis/README.rst

 Applying these rules to a Stackoverflow page on text extraction from HTML yields the following snippet:

 .. figure:: https://github.com/weblyzard/inscriptis/raw/master/docs/images/stackoverflow-code-annotation.png
-   :alt: Code and meatadata from Stackoverflow pages.
+   :alt: Code and metadata from Stackoverflow pages.

 Advanced topics